Functional-Safety Framing#

 | B / 1 — basic, well-tried single channel | One switch wired to one contactor | A bare prompt directly calling tools.
 One injection or hallucination collapses the safety function. |

-| 2 — single channel with periodic test | Asynchronous safety check on a fixed interval | Post-hoc output moderator.
-The hazard can fire in the gap between checks. |
+| 2 — single channel with periodic test | Output filter or moderator running after generation, on a fixed interval | The hazard can fire in the gap between checks. |

 | 3 — dual-channel; no single fault loses the safety function | Redundant channels with cross-monitoring | A probabilistic channel proposes; a deterministic channel (formal logic, schema-checked) must sign before commit. |